cewbost/texgen/README.md

 These libraries are included as code in the project repository.

-##building
+## Building
 Just run make.
 Currently works only on Linux.
-Requires gcc, make and cmake 2.6.
+Requires gcc 4.8, make and cmake 2.6.

 Please excuse the build-system, it's a quickly thrown together mess of makefiles.

+## Instructions
+Build and run the program.
+An empty black screen should appear.